awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-configuration-methods-before.md

 **Note**
 YAML relies on consistent indentation\.
 Match the indentation level when replacing content in an example configuration file and ensure that your text editor uses spaces, not tab characters, to indent\.

-Include the `.ebextensions` directory in your Application Source Bundle and deploy it to a new or existing Elastic Beanstalk environment\.
+Include the `.ebextensions` directory in your [Application Source Bundle](applications-sourcebundle.md) and deploy it to a new or existing Elastic Beanstalk environment\.

 Configuration files support several sections in addition to `option_settings` for customizing the software and files that run on the servers in your environment\.
-For more information, see  and \.
+For more information, see [Customizing Software on Linux Servers](customize-containers-ec2.md) and [Customizing Software on Windows Servers](customize-containers-windows-ec2.md)\.

 ## Saved Configurations<a name="configuration-options-before-savedconfig"></a>